dscdut/happychild/README.md

 </p>

 ## Introduction

-HappyChild is a platform that supports parents to evaluate, refer to suggested solutions and methods of educating children with speech delay, developmental delay and autism.

 <p align="center">
     <a href="https://ibb.co/bFMLSPj">
         <img src="https://i.ibb.co/8bL2W0n/ava.jpg" alt="ava" border="0" width="300px">
     </a>
 </p>
+HappyChild is a platform that supports parents to evaluate, refer to suggested solutions and methods of educating children with speech delay, developmental delay and autism - created by GDSC - DUT team.

+This project will join [GDSC Solution Challenge 2023](https://developers.google.com/community/gdsc-solution-challenge).

 ## Link to our website